sumitkapoor/carnd_traffic_sign_project2/writeup_template.md

 The model was able to predict all the signs except for '*bumpy roads*' with a 0% probability.
 Even for signs for children crossing the probability was around 34%.
 Both the signs seems to distorted post resize.
 Also '*bumpy road*'  has been captured from some distance, while all other images are captured from closer range.
 Even though '*bumpy road*' sign isn't close to '*general caution*' but the model has predicted so.
 The model seems to have been tuned to learn signs that have been captured from smaller distances and may not work well when signs are far or the capture resolution isn't good.

-The model predicted the '*Speed limit 70 (km/h)*'  with 87% accuracy and was confused with other speed limit signs.
+The model predicted the '*Speed limit 70 (km/h)*'  with 87% and '*Speed limit 30 (km/h)*' with 60% accuracy and was confused with other speed limit signs.
 The model seems to have learnt the features of speed limit signs but there is a scope of improvement for tuning the model to learn the classify the character within the signs.

 The model was not able predict the '*pedestrian*' traffic sign as found in google image search as this was not the same sign on which the model was trained.
 The model confused it with other blue colored signs.
 Thus the model has not really learnt classifying the images based on the icons inside the post.